 Please refer to the previous examples for code comments and DHT11 wiring.
 It will not be repeated here.

-Modify SSID and PASSWORD in the code and restart.
+Modify SSID and PASSWORD, restart.
 If the program runs and connects to the router, the serial port can be seen to print out the IP address: